The 4 cloud-based services your business needs to be using

 Creating a business can require reams of sensitive and important documentation and data.
-Storing it all on one device or piece of hardware can be problematic, if that device has finite capacity or worse, breaks down… The cloud allows for secure and almost unlimited storage of files and data at very little cost.
+Storing it all on one device or piece of hardware can be problematic – if that device has a finite capacity, or worse breaks down, you’re going to face issues.

-File hosting services such as Dropbox, Box, Google Drive and OneDrive offer online storage for little or no cost depending on your needs.
+File hosting services such as Dropbox, Box, Google Drive and Microsoft OneDrive offer online storage for little or no cost depending on your needs.